-Module M32

-Semester 7

-Duration of module 1 semester

-Type of module compulsory

-Courses included in the module n/a

-How frequently is the module offered Each semester

-Admission requirements All ECTS credits from semesters 1-3 and successful completion of 140 ECTS in total.

-Level Bachelor

-Transferability of the module The Bachelor Thesis is only open for IB students

-Responsible Prof. Dr. Marlene Ferencz

-professor/ module coordinator Office: 5-114, Tel.: 07121 271 3102

-module coordinator marlene.ferencz@reutlingen-university.de

-Name of lecturer For contact details, see ESB website.
-All professors of the IB programme

-Language of instruction Language of thesis is English or other language to be defined by supervisor.

-Credits (ECTS) 12

-Total workload 360 hours (360 hours of independent study)

-Contact hours per week (SWS) n/a

-Examination/ type of assessment Submit (at the Studienservice Center) two tightly-bound hard copies (no binding spines) as well as a Word and a pdf document on a data storage medium (e.g. CD-ROM or USB drive in a pocket that is attached to the inside back part of the thesis).
-The Bachelor thesis should consist of not more than 7,000 words (main body) and should generally follow the structure of a research paper.
+Module M32 Semester 7 Duration of module 1 semester Type of module compulsory Courses included in the module n/a How frequently is the module offered Each semester Admission requirements All ECTS credits from semesters 1-3 and successful completion of 140 ECTS in total.
+Level Bachelor Transferability of the module The Bachelor Thesis is only open for IB students Responsible professor/ module coordinator Prof. Dr. Marlene Ferencz Office: 5-114, Tel.: 07121 271 3102 marlene.ferencz@reutlingen-university.de Name of lecturer For contact details, see ESB website.
+All professors of the IB programme Language of instruc- tion Language of thesis is English or other language to be defined by supervisor.
+Credits (ECTS) 12 Total workload 360 hours (360 hours of independent study) Contact hours per week (SWS) n/a Examination/ type of assessment The bachelor's thesis is to be submitted at the Studienservice Center during the office hours on that day.
+It is furthermore permitted to send the thesis by mail or that it is submitted in person by an authorized representative.
+However, the date of the arrival of the thesis at the Studienservice Center is relevant, not the date of the postmark.
+Students have to submit two tightly-bound hard copies (no binding spines).
+The thesis must include a signed Declaration of Authorship.
+The bachelor's thesis should consist of not more than 7,000 words (main body) and should generally follow the structure of a research paper.
 A thesis may deviate from this in agreement with the first supervisor.
+Formatting and language must be in line with the ESB Business School guidelines published on RELAX.
+Students are required to submit a PDF version of their thesis to the first supervisor via email.
+On request, students may be asked to submit e.g. data sets electronically to first supervisor.
 For further details, please refer to the most recent Implementation Provisions (to be found on RELAX under "General Documents".

-Weighting of grade within programme 12/157

-Learning outcomes The bachelor thesis provides students with the opportunity - by working indepth within a limited subject area -to independently show and demonstrate their ability to

-formulate a business-related research topic;

-select and review relevant literature;

-present and discuss hypotheses in a well-structured, clear and compre- hensive way.

-- conduct analyses;

-- make critical evaluations;

-- · identify implications of the research results;

-- · advance state-of-the-art research;

-- contribute to the discussion in the international business and research community.

-With the bachelor thesis students should be able to further develop and show their ability to

-- state a relevant research question in the management area - develop specific aims and objective; - familiarize themselves with a complex topic, narrow it down, critically review, and develop it further; - undertake a comprehensive literature review; - make appropriate choices of applying theory and methodologies to approach the research question; - collect if applicable data in a systematic and methodologically reliable manner; and - show ability within their field of study to conduct assessments with reference to scientific and practical aspects.

-Methodological competencies students should acquire and show are, in particular, to

-- understand the most important concepts and techniques in business research methodology; - select theories, methodologies and source material that are appropriate for approaching the topic; - argue in favor of and account for the solution proposals of the thesis; - challenge and advance relevant research literature; - · apply acadmic writing language in the thesis; and - present a complex topic in well-structured, clear and correct language within the given restrictions.
+Weighting of grade within programme 12/157 Learning outcomes The bachelor thesis provides students with the opportunity - by working in depth within a limited subject area -to independently show and demonstrate their ability to formulate a business-related research topic; select and review relevant literature; present and discuss hypotheses in a well-structured, clear and compre hensive way. conduct analyses; make critical evaluations; identify implications of the research results; advance state-of-the-art research; contribute to the discussion in the international business and research community.
+Professional competencies: With the bachelor thesis students should be able to further develop and show their ability to state a relevant research question in the management area develop specific aims and objective; • familiarize themselves with a complex topic, narrow it down, critically review, and develop it further; undertake a comprehensive literature review; make appropriate choices of applying theory and methodologies to approach the research question; collect - if applicable - data in a systematic and methodologically reliable manner; and • show ability within their field of study to conduct assessments with reference to scientific and practical aspects.
+Methodological competencies: Methodological competencies students should acquire and show are, in particular, to understand the most important concepts and techniques in business r search methodology; select theories, methodologies and source material that are appropriat for approaching the topic; • argue in favor of and account for the solution proposals of the thesis; challenge and advance relevant research literature; apply acadmic writing language in the thesis; and • present a complex topic in well-structured, clear and correct language within the given restrictions.